...how some made their way to Beaufort.

 In 1708, the region, known today as Carteret County, began to attract settlers.
 A few families moved into the area about North River, known then as the “the Core Sound” settlement.

-It is believed that Pivers and Shackelfords were among those first settlers.
-In later years these frontiersmen were followed by families with names of Paquinet, Noe, Manney, Delamar, Midyette and Geoffroy—all descendants of French Huguenots:
+It is believed that Peter Piver was among the first settlers.
+In later years these frontiersmen were followed by families with names of Paquinet, Noe, Manney, Delamar, Midyette and Geffroy—all likely descendants of French Huguenots:

 Piver: Though not documented, Peter Piver circa 1690-1758 may have been the first Piver to come to the Core Sound area.
 Over the generations, he, son Peter and grandson Peter acquired various plots of land including acreage west of what is now Moore Street.
 Peter Piver, Jr. (1717-1795) served under the command of Colonel Thomas Lovick during the 1747 Spanish attacks.
 Peter III was born about 1740.
 In 1795, Carteret County court minutes note that Peter Piver and wife Lydia sold half of Piver’s Island (seven acres) to Elijah Bell.
 Peter Piver and his descendants built many houses in Beaufort.